-The Company shall offer market terms to the CEO and other senior executives and thereby enable the Company to recruit, develop, and retain senior executives.
-A combined gross level of compensation shall be set for each person, and within this framework the concerned employee can influence the allocation among fixed salary, pension, and other benefits.
+The Company shall offer market terms for the countries in which they work to the CEO and other senior executives and thereby enable the Company to recruit, develop, and retain senior executives.
+The Company gathers and evaluates information on current compensation levels for executives in relevant industries and countries.
+The individual remuneration shall be based on the executive's experience, expertise, responsibilities and performance.
+A combined gross level of compensation shall be set for each executive, and within this framework the concerned employee can influence the allocation among fixed salary, pension, and other benefits.
+Any pension benefits shall be decided by charges.
+Any other benefits shall have a limited value in relation to the total fixed gross salary.
 In addition, a variable salary based on clear and quantifiable targets set by the Board can be offered.
 Variable salary shall not exceed 50 percent of the fixed salary.
-The Company regularly gathers and evaluates information on current compensation levels for executives in relevant industries and markets.

 Neither the Parent Company nor the subsidiaries have any defined benefit pension plans for their employees.
 Under his employment contract, the CEO has a defined contribution pension entitlement in which the premium is calculated at 30 percent of approximately 70 percent of his fixed salary.
 Certain other senior executives also have a defined contribution pension entitlement in which the premium is calculated at 10-25 percent of fixed salary.